chopinrlz/powerpass/docs/aes-cmdlet-ref.md

 ### PARAMETER Text
 Specify the contents of the file as a text string.
 Your attachment will be created with Unicode text encoding.
 Cannot be combined with other parameters.
+### PARAMETER GZip
+Enable GZip compression.
+Can only be used with Path, LiteralPath, or Data if Data is a FileInfo object.
 ### NOTES
 Data and Text in string format is encoded with Unicode.
 Data in PSCustomObject format is converted to JSON then encoded with Unicode.
 Byte arrays and FileInfo objects are stored natively with Byte encoding.
 Data in any other